sonu-arora/OfficeDocs-SkypeForBusiness/Teams/what-are-teams-live-events.md

 PowerShell

-Use the setting AllowBroadcastTranscription in TeamsMeetingBroadcastPolicy in PowerShell to control whether the live event attendees will be able to see   You can learn more about managing TeamsMeetingBroadcastPolicy with Office 365 PowerShell here.
+Use the setting AllowBroadcastTranscription in TeamsMeetingBroadcastPolicy in PowerShell to control whether the live event attendees will be able to see real-time & on-demand captions, in the language of their choice, during & after the event.

 Unless you have assigned a custom policy to the users, the users get Global policy, which has transcription & translation disabled by default.